myroom/homebridge-sonoff-mini-api-rest/README.md

 # homebridge-sonoff-mini-api-rest

 This plug-in enables you to control your Sonoff Mini DIY mode light bulb.
+To switch to mode, follow this <a href="https://github.com/itead/Sonoff_Devices_DIY_Tools/blob/master/SONOFF%20DIY%20MODE%20Protocol%20Doc%20v1.4.md"> instruction</a>

 ## Installation